BikLab/MARS8180-EnvDataSci/Week10A-quality-control.md

 #### 11:50 - 12:00 - Written Reflection

 What lingering questions do you have about metagenomic data analysis?
 What aspects are you especially curious about?
-Take 5 minutes to job down some thoguths here: https://docs.google.com/document/d/1CCKfkQk5Hl0owHBzxY7mBf7Nk-fGh1F1Ngd7JNpo7Gg/edit?usp=sharing
+Take 5 minutes to jot down some thoguths here: https://docs.google.com/document/d/1CCKfkQk5Hl0owHBzxY7mBf7Nk-fGh1F1Ngd7JNpo7Gg/edit?usp=sharing

 #### 12:00 - 12:25 - Metagenomics coding tutorial